arcalumis/warp-in-the-box/README.md

-# Server Setup
+# Preamble

 The purpose of this repository is to allow anyone to have the access to setting up a secure* webserver running the following stack:

-Ubuntu20.04
+- Ubuntu20.04
-NGINX with SSH Certificate Automatically Created NodeJS (14.x) Running Express Webserver
+- NGINX with SSH Certificate Automatically Created
+- NodeJS (14.x) Running Express Webserver
-Babel transpilation, Sass and Webpack out-of-the-box.
+- Babel transpilation, Sass and Webpack out-of-the-box.
+- MongoDB (soon to be optional)

 Quickly prototype an idea using advanced build tools.

-All this set up in about
+**All this set up in under  minutes**

 Notes: Before beginning, you should have a domain (or subdomain) registered and ready to point to a fresh server.
-This will be necessary for setting up the ssl certificate.
+*This will be necessary for setting up the ssl certificate.*

 - It is not necessary to clone this repository.
  - All of the files will be automatically copied to your server.

-## To-Do's
+##### To-Do's for This Repo
  - Provide links to all component documentation
  - Better Demo Screen
  - Shill Links for Donation Addresses
  - More Descriptive Repository Name
- - Prompt for setup of secure mongodb connection
+ - Prompt to Make MongoDB Installation Optional
+ - Prompt To Make Redis Optional
+ - Prompt To Make PostGres Optional

 ## Let's get Started